IrinaTassinari/question-randomizer-fullstack/README.md

 - browse biology categories
 - generate random questions by category and difficulty
-- add questions locally in the browser
-- optional authentication UI:
-  - register
-  - sign in
+- register and sign in
-  - profile
+- view profile with role
+- teacher-only access to add new questions

 ### Backend